alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 and these days it is suicide for any company that has any semblance of competition.
 However you will find that these absurd titles still infest job boards in Spain and elsewhere.

-Around that moment the bank, in its infinite wisdom, decided to externalize all development work.
+Around the time of my "promotion" the bank, in its infinite wisdom, decided to externalize all development work.
 There was no way to continue being an analyst since that position was being phased out.
 In retrospect, I could have realized at that point that my future would not be very bright,